 Fisher were elected to the Southern League’s Southern Division for the 1982-83 season and won the championship at the first attempt, earning promotion to the Southern League Premier Division.
 1984-85 saw Fisher reach the first round of the FA Cup, losing 1-0 to Bristol City.

 In 1986-87 they won the Southern League title and were promoted to the Football Conference (Blue Square Premier).
-The following year brought another run to the first round of the FA Cup where the Fish again lost 1-0, their nemesis this time being Bristol Rovers.
+The following year brought another run to the first round of the FA Cup where the Fish once again lost out to a Bristol side, their nemesis this time being Rovers who won 3-0.

 Fisher’s success came to an end in 1990-91 when they finished bottom of the Conference and dropped back to the Southern League Premier Division.
 The following season brought a second successive relegation, to the Southern League Southern Division, where they remained until the turn of the millennium, generally finishing in mid-table.

 The 1999-2000 season saw the club win the Southern League Eastern Division.
 However Fisher’s success was short-lived, as after just one season in the Southern League Premier Division they were relegated back into the Eastern Division, where in the following season they finished 6th.

 The following two season saw mid-table finishes, with Wayne Burnett taking over the managerial hotseat in February 2004.
 The club was moved to groundshare with Dulwich Hamlet while planning permission was granted for a new stadium and development at the Surrey Docks Stadium.
 A raft of top signings followed and the club were successful in 2004-5, winning the Southern League Division One East title and the London Senior Cup.
 The Fish were promoted to the Isthmian League Premier Division for the 2005-06 season.